 Cruiser Motorcycle Accident Attorneys in North Carolina

 At The Law Offices of Jason E. Taylor, we personally handle the legal aspects of each case.
-Whether your case is settled, mediated or tried to a jury, our North Carolina motorcycle accident lawyers have the experience necessary to represent you.
+Whether your case is settled, mediated or tried to a jury, our North Carolina and South Carolina motorcycle accident lawyers have the experience necessary to represent you.
 We are dedicated to meeting clients’ needs, and we can investigate your incident and discuss your options for seeking compensation.
-If you have been injured in a cruiser motorcycle accident, we can provide the legal assistance you need.
+If you have been injured in a cruiser motorcycle accident, we can provide all of the various legal assistance you need.
+We can and do investigate the incidents ourselves with retired police investigators on staff.
+We can help you with the evaluation of property damage and negotiate that for you.
+We can handle your loss of use claim.
+We have our own nurse to review the medical records and make sure they properly address your injures.
+Each client is assigned an experienced case manager who has regular contact with them and makes sure your case and treatment is progressing as it should and any questions or issues you might have is quickly addressed by the lawyer handling your case.
+Each case manager also has a legal assistant who is focused on getting in all of your medical records and billing and bill balance checking etc., so your case moves quickly and efficiently.
 Contact our office today for a free, no-obligation consultation.What You Should Know About Cruiser Motorcycle Accidents

 Common causes for motorcycle accidents include:

 - Lane splitting

 - Road hazards